zimiwang/DBMS/README.md

 16. Rename Column
 17. Drop Column
 18. Add Key
+19. Return Sum of Column
+20. Return Average of Column

 **Get help**
 Get a list of all command lines and their functionality.